inbrainlab/Short-Tracts-Automatic-Segmentation/README.md

 ## Code
 The code was developed using Google Colaboratory to enhance readability.
 The code is organized into four main sections:
 1. **Import Libraries:** This section imports the necessary packages for code development and function usage.
+We used Tensorflow/Keras to construct our model.
 2. **Functions:** Here, you'll find functions tailored to prepare the data for training the U-Net network.
 3. **Training:** This section outlines the workflow for calling functions and conducting the training process.
 4. **Test and Dice Scores:** Learn how to make predictions using the trained network and calculate Dice scores from the resulting predictions.